 Complete the registration form.
-The Redirect URI specifies the URL to which the user is directed after they authorize your application.
-It must be a secure webpage, starting with https.
+The Redirect URI specifies the URL to which users are directed after they authorize your application.
+It must be a secure web page, starting with https.

-On the confirmation page, your Application Id and Secret are displayed.
-The secret must not be shared publicly and should not be checked into source control.
+On the confirmation page, the application ID and secret are displayed.
+Do not share the secret publicly, and do not check it in to source control.

 Configure your application

 Select an OAuth2 library for the programming language used by your application.
 Depending on the library, some or all of the following configuration is handled by the library.
-The following guidelines are generic, see the documentation for your particular library for additional details.
+The following guidelines are generic; see the documentation for your particular library for additional details.

-In your application, configure the library to use your Application Id, Secret and Callback URL.
+In your application, configure the library to use the application ID, secret, and callback URL assigned to your registered application in the Carina OAuth Control Panel.

-Add a link to your application which requests access to the user's Carina account.
-Replace <applicationId>, and <redirectURI> with the values from your application registration.
+Add a link to your application that requests access to the user's Carina account.
+Replace <applicationId> and <redirectURI> with the values from your application registration.

 https://oauth.getcarina.com/oauth/authorize?client_id=<applicationId>&redirect_uri=<redirectURI>&response_type=code